Gibstick/giblab.github.io/_src/misc/cs350-tips.md

 Sys161 and os161 will handle this and bring up the "waiting for debugger message", and now you can attach a debugger to figure out precisely where you crashed.
 This is for when you're too lazy to add a breakpoint in GDB yourself.
+For bonus points, you can set a flag at runtime to determine whether or not this is enabled.

 # Break during an infinite loop